customerio/customerio-ruby/README.md

 ### Updating customers: Using email address

-If you need to identify a person using their email address, then you can do so by using the `identify_customer_id` method.
+If you need to identify a person using their email address, then you can do so by passing in a customer ID to the `identify` method.
 This allows you to specify a customer ID that is different than the one used in the `id` attribute.
 E.g.:

 ```ruby